Craft and a Return to Beauty | A Look Book 2026 Preview

 As contemporary design has moved further into the conceptual, artisanal making and a return to beauty have emerged as compelling counterpoints.
 As a result, the design world has renewed its focus on craft.

-Here, we preview works on view at the 2026 edition of Look Book that reflect this high level of skill and material understanding, with many drawing on the language of historical applied arts, reinterpreting them through contemporary forms.
-The work ranges from controlled and architectural to instinctive and experimental.
+Here, we preview works on view at the 2026 edition of Look Book that reflect this high level of material understanding, with many drawing on the language of historical applied arts, reinterpreting them through contemporary forms.

 Describe this image for accessibility